michaelcolletti/michaelcolletti/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Architecture and Modernization
+- 🔭 I’m currently working on Architecture, Terraform, Automation/IaC and Modernization
-- 🌱 I’m perpetually learning Kubernetes, Hyperscaler services, IaC, CI/CD, Cloud Architecture
+- 🌱 I’m perpetually learning Kubernetes, Clouds, IaC, CI/CD, and well architected things
-- 👯 I’m always looking for work as an independent contractor.
-Hit me up
+- 👯 I’m always looking for work as an independent advisor.
+[Hit me up](mailto:devnullid+servicerequest@gmail.com) @devnullid
 - 💬 Ask me about music projects and the awesome artists I've worked with and my adopted hometown of Woodstock, NY
-- 📫 How to reach me: email devnullid+gitmail@gmail.com
+- 📫 How to reach me: [Email](devnullid+gitmail@gmail.com) [Twitter](https://twitter.com/devnullid)
 - 😄 Pronouns: He/Him